tsung-wei-huang/EDA-HOF/README.md

 ## How the Site Works

-`index.html` is a fully self-contained static page — no frameworks, no build step.
-It loads `data.js` (a plain JS file that sets global variables) and renders everything client-side with vanilla JS.
+`index.html` is a fully self-contained static page — no frameworks, no build step, no server.
+It loads `data.js` and renders everything client-side.

-**Tabs:** Combined · DAC · ICCAD · TCAD · TODAES
-**Sorting:** Click any column header to sort ascending/descending.
+- **Sorting:** Click any column header (Total, DAC, ICCAD, TCAD, TODAES, h, Cites) to sort.
+Click again to reverse.
+The active sort column highlights in gold.
-**Search:** Filters by researcher name in real time.
+- **Search:** Filters by researcher name in real time.
-**Row highlighting:**
-- 🟣 Purple — qualifies in **both** Conference and Journal HoF
-- 🟡 Gold   — Conference HoF only (DAC+ICCAD ≥ 20)
-- 🔵 Blue   — Journal HoF only (TCAD+TODAES ≥ 10)

-Researcher names link to their DBLP profile page.
+- **Name links:** Each researcher name links to their DBLP profile page.
+- DBLP disambiguation suffixes (e.g. "Wei Li 0001") are stripped from display names.

 ---